Skip to product information

 Common Name Peppermint

-• 🍋 Lemon Balm (Melissa officinalis): The Tea Garden Pair.
-Both Mint and Lemon Balm are vigorous, leafy herbs that love similar conditions (moist soil, slight shade).
-Grow them in separate pots side-by-side for the ultimate herbal tea station.
+• 🍋 Lemon Balm: The Tea Garden Duo.
+Both Peppermint and Lemon Balm love similar conditions (moisture and light shade).
+Grow them in separate pots side-by-side to create the ultimate garden station for fresh herbal infusions.

-• 🌼 Calendula 'Art Shades': The Colour Pop.
-The bright orange of Calendula looks fantastic against the dark, purplish-green leaves of Peppermint.
-Both are edible, making for a beautiful and useful container display.
+• 🌼 Calendula 'Art Shades': The Colour Contrast.
+The vibrant orange and apricot tones of Calendula provide a spectacular visual pop against the dark green, purple-tinged foliage of Peppermint.
+Both are edible and brilliant for a productive patio display.

 📅 Sowing & Harvesting Calendar